Posts

 Image

 I remember when some years ago I found an interesting and nice visualization on YouTube called "Inviscid Flow ovrer an airfoil", where some kind of green flow (or fluid) passes an aerodynamic/hydrodynamic shape with incidence (at a high angle of attack; AoA).
 Most aeronautical engineers know that under normal operating conditions (at a large Reynolds number; Re), fluid detaches near the leading edge, forming a chaotic wake downstream, leading to stall since for this particular case, the AoA is about 22 degrees (I made the measurement by a print screen in Paint and based on pixels; sorry for the lack of scientific rigor).
 Now the question is: is that title correct?
-And the answer is: Absolutely not!
+And the answer is: Absolutely NOT!
 Video 1: Viscous fluid over an airfoil ( Re~1 ).
 Source: Inviscid Flow ovrer an airfoil Despite the flow in such a visualization, or even better, the fluid seems to follow more or less perfectly defined streamlines as it flows around the airfoil, similar to the shown by the Pote...

 On the ROTationality of an inviscid flow: Laplace /= Euler